djalbat/the-foundations-of-symbolic-reasoning/README.md

 But to *define* it precisely in this way, that is within the context of natural deduction as a collection of inference rules, is certainly one way of doing so, and arguably more useful than many an answer a logician would give.

 In fact with the help of the third and fourth elephants it is possible to give definite answers to the other questions and many others besides.
-We leave off those for now, however, and continue a little more down the path of intuitionism.
+We leave off those for now, however, and expand on intuitionism.

 [^1]: The word Occam is used somewhat mebulously here.
 It covers a suite of software and services together with the the theory that underlines them.